Acronychia oblongifolia: Ecology

 The fruit are ripe between May and November (to January in Victoria) and are consumed by the green catbird, regent bowerbird, satin bowerbird, pied currawong, topknot pigeon, white-headed pigeon, blue-faced honeyeater and wompoo fruit dove.

 Uses

 Use in horticulture

 Acronychia oblongifolia is fairly readily cultivated in a well-drained soil with a sunny aspect, and benefits from extra water and fertiliser.
 It is somewhat frost tender when young.
 It is propagated by seed or cutting.

 Use in food

-Reported have an aromatic lemon/orange flavour, the berries can be served with salads and side dishes or served cooked with seafood or poultry.
+Reported to have an aromatic lemon/orange flavour, the berries can be served with salads and side dishes or served cooked with seafood or poultry.
 They can also be used in preserves, sauces, juices and cocktails.